 - A. Determination of the width of a right-of-way and rights of utility.
 The following should be considered to establish the width of a ROW, and the right of a utility to occupy the ROW. - i.
 DOCUMENTS OF RECORD which grant the right-of-way and establish its width.
 These documents could include the recording of a specific grant of the right-of-way or an easement, or historical records that establish the right-of-way, such as County Commissioner records creating the road.
 These documents need to be such that they would appear in the abstract of the specific land and put the landowner on notice of the existence of the width of the right-of-way.
 See the following discussion of WorldCom.
-The utility will have the right to occupy the ROW for public utility purposes.
+The utility will have the right to occupy the ROW for public utility purposes. - ii.

-- ii.
 WIDTH OF USE of a road will establish the width of the right-of-way, including an implied license to maintain the shoulder or side ditches.
-The shoulder and side ditches are not part of the ROW and may not be occupied by a utility solely on the basis of the ROW. - iii.
+A ROW established by use does not include the shoulder and side ditches which may not be occupied by a utility solely on the basis of the ROW. - iii.
 PRESCRIPTIVE EASEMENT, an existing use that meets the elements of a prescriptive easement may establish the right of a utility to add to its existing use of the area adjacent to a ROW.

 VII.
-SUBSEQUENT CASE
+SUBSEQUENT CASES

-A. WorldCom Network Services v.
+- A. WorldCom Network Services v.
 Thompson (1998 Ind.
-App.), 698 N.E.2d 1233.

-In WorldCom, the dispute involved the laying of buried communication cable adjacent to Baltimore Road in Morgan County and the appropriate width of the road.
+App.), 698 N.E.2d 1233. - i.
+Establishment of ROW, in WorldCom, the dispute involved the laying of buried communication cable adjacent to Baltimore Road in Morgan County and the appropriate width of the road.
 The landowner, Thompson, disputed the width of the road and assumed self-help and cut the cable.
 The road had been established by a Commissioner's Order in 1913, arguably under the 1905 Highway Act (IC 8-20-1-1 to 8-20-1-72) ("Act").
 The Order was filed in the Commissioner's records with the Auditor.
 The Act required the Order to be entered of record.
 One dispute involved the meaning of "of record".
 The Court determined that "of record" did not reference the records of the County Recorder, but the records of the Auditor.
 Therefore, the Order, having been adopted under the 1905 Highway Act and filed in the records of the Auditor, established the width of the road as 30 feet.

-This finding falls under the first take-a-way of the Contel decision - documents of record.
+This finding falls under the first take-a-way of the Contel decision - documents of record used to establish the existence and width of a ROW.

-The second issue addressed in WorldCom concerned the actual location of the road.
+ii.
+Location of ROW, the second issue addressed in WorldCom concerned the actual location of the road.
 The Commissioner's Order described the center line of the road and the Court determined that the described center line followed the section line at the point of dispute, which happened to be one of the boundary lines of Thompson's property.
 Therefore, the right-of-way extended 15' on either side of this center line, and 15' onto Thompson's property.

-The case was remanded because the construction of Baltimore Road was postponed, and the record was not clear if the road was ultimately constructed under the 1913 Ordinance or subsequently established by public use.
+The Court of Appeals remanded the case because the construction of Baltimore Road was postponed beyond 1913, and the record was not clear if the road was ultimately constructed under the 1913 Ordinance or subsequently established by public use.